khinsen/MMTK/Doc/mmtk.rst

 specifications.
 All of them are selected by keywords, have reasonable default values, and can be specified when the minimizer or integrator is created or when it is called.
-In addition to parameters that are specific to each algorithm, there is a general parameter *actions* that specifies actions that are executed periodically, including trajectory and console output.
+In addition to parameters that are specific to each algorithm, there is a general parameter ``actions`` that specifies actions that are executed periodically, including trajectory and console output.

 Periodic actions
 ----------------

-Periodic actions are specified by the keyword parameter *actions* whose value is a list of periodic actions, which defaults to an empty list.
+Periodic actions are specified by the keyword parameter ``actions`` whose value is a list of periodic actions, which defaults to an empty list.
 Some of these actions are applicable to any trajectory-generating algorithm, especially the output actions.
 Others make sense only for specific algorithms or specific universes, e.g. the periodic rescaling of velocities during a Molecular Dynamics simulation.

 Each action is described by an action object.
 The step numbers for which an action is executed are specified by three parameters.
-The parameter *first* indicates the number of the first step for which the action is executed, and defaults to 0.
-The parameter *last* indicates the last step for which the action is executed, and default to None, meaning that the action is executed indefinitely.
-The parameter *skip* speficies how many steps are skipped between two executions of the action.
+The parameter ``first`` indicates the number of the first step for which the action is executed, and defaults to 0.
+The parameter ``last`` indicates the last step for which the action is executed, and default to ``None``, meaning that the action is executed indefinitely.
+The parameter ``skip`` speficies how many steps are skipped between two executions of the action.
 The default value of 1 means that the action is executed at each step.
 Of course an action object may have additional parameters that are specific to its action.

 The output actions are defined in the module :mod:`MMTK.Trajectory` and can be used with any trajectory-generating algorithm.
 They are:

-- :class:`MMTK.Trajectory.TrajectoryOutput` for writing
-  data to a trajectory.
+- :class:`MMTK.Trajectory.TrajectoryOutput` for writing data to a trajectory.
 Note that it is possible to use several trajectory output actions simultaneously to write to multiple trajectories.
 It is thus possible, for example, to write a short dense trajectory during a dynamics run for analyzing short-time dynamics, and simultaneously a long-time trajectory with a larger step spacing, for analyzing long-time dynamics.

-- :class:`MMTK.Trajectory.RestartTrajectoryOutput`,
+- :class:`MMTK.Trajectory.RestartTrajectoryOutput`, which is a
-  which is a specialized version of :class:`MMTK.Trajectory.TrajectoryOutput`.
+  specialized version of :class:`MMTK.Trajectory.TrajectoryOutput`.
-  It writes the data that the
-  algorithm needs in order to be restarted to a restart trajectory file.
+  It writes the data that the algorithm needs in order to be restarted to a restart trajectory file.
 A restart trajectory is a trajectory that stores a fixed number of steps which are reused cyclically, such that it always contain the last few steps of a trajectory.

 - :class:`MMTK.Trajectory.LogOutput` for text output
   of data to a file.